iescandon/tailwind-css-101/README.md

 [Back to Table of Contents](#table-of-contents)

 ## Functions

-CHECK IF THESE WORK - WIP
+CHECK IF THESE WORK - WIP - EXPLAIN BETTER
 Many of the customizations that you make in `tailwind.config.js` can be accessed through various Tailwind functions.
 These functions are used in your CSS code to access and apply the values and styles defined in `tailwind.config.js`.

 - **`theme()`**: This function allows you to access and modify the default values of the theme in the `tailwind.config.js`, such as colors or font sizes.